raflibangsawan/bang-jamin-assessment/README.md

 # Bang Jamin - React Native Assessment Test

-Bang Jamin is a React Native project created for the assessment test of frontend engineer position.
+Bang Jamin is a React Native project created for the assessment test of frontend engineer position at Bang Jamin.

 ## Project Setup